everestso/AI-Education/README.md

 Students learn how Computer Science and Criminology professionals can transform diverse data into useful investigative intelligence while maintaining evidentiary integrity, cybersecurity, privacy, civil rights, and public trust.

+*Seeing the invisible world of crime; Understanding how controlling crime involves citizen civic responsibility to include community engagement with law enforcement to create a shared understanding of criminal landscape.*

 ## Interdisciplinary Structure

 | Computer Science Emphasis | Criminology Emphasis |